yOn3l/python-xd/README.md

 # python-xd
-codigo para descargar videos de youtube hecho con python y la libreria pytube xd
+a simple python script to download videos from youtube lmao